rich-murphey/wasm-hostcall-example/README.md

 [Wasmtime] is new and evolving.
 Features to import and export functions between WebAssembly and host will almost certainly be enhanced.
+Here are some production uses:

-Fastly uses this interface in their [http_guest] API, to run customer Wasm http servers on edge compute.
-Cloudflare uses this for a Wireshark filter API, [Wirefilter] for customer firewall at the edge.
+* Fastly uses this interface in their [http_guest] API, to run customer Wasm http servers on edge compute.
+* Cloudflare uses this for a
+Wireshark filter API, [Wirefilter] for customer firewall at the edge.

 This demo is intended to show how to work within certain interim